Okada Hyōkan I (1904-1969)

 Dimensions H 7,6 x Diam.
 7,4 cm

-For its creation, a red lacquer foundation has been applied over a wooden core, in which the artist carefully sprinkled finest gold powder.
-After polishing the surface, the extraordinary color effect is reminding on the color of autumnal leaves turning from golden yellow to deep red.
-The container's inside is densely covered with gold powder on a black foundation.
+To create this extraordinary work, a red lacquer foundation was applied over a wooden core into which the artist carefully sprinkled the finest gold powder.
+After polishing the surface, the gorgeous color effect is reminiscent of the color of autumn leaves turning from golden yellow to deep red.
+The inside of the container is densely covered with gold powder on a black background.
 Rims in gold.

-The classic motif of chrysanthemums flowering at a bamboo fence is applied in takamaki-e, giving the decor a three-dimensional effect.
+The classic motif of chrysanthemums blooming on a bamboo fence is applied in Takamaki-e, giving the decoration a three-dimensional effect.
 The motif refers to the famous "Poem of Homecoming" (Chin.
-Guiqulaici) by the famous Tang-Chinese poet Tao Yuanming (365–427).
-The poem describes the poet’s dramatic decision as a government official, frustrated with corruption and politics, to abandon his government career in the city and pursue a secluded, Daoist life of self-cultivation in the countryside.
-He retreats to his home in the mountains and to the rural life.
-Thus, the chrysanthemums are often understood as a symbol for the tranquil beauty and pleasure of sincerity.
-The motif has been very popular also in Japan throughout the history since the Heian period (794–1185).
+Guiqulaici) by the famous Tang Chinese poet Tao Yuanming (365-427).
+The poem describes the poet's dramatic decision as a government official, frustrated by corruption and politics, to abandon his government career in the city and pursue a reclusive Daoist life of self-cultivation in the countryside.
+He retreats to his home in the mountains and to rural life.
+Thus, the chrysanthemum is often seen as a symbol of tranquil beauty and the pleasure of sincerity.
+The motif has been popular in Japan throughout history since the Heian period (794-1185).

-The tea caddy comes with a fitted wooden box, signed by Hyōkan and sealed: Shisshō Okada Hyōkan zō in.
-Inside the box's lid is an inscription by the 15th head (iemoto) of the Urasenke tea ceremony school, Hōunsai (*1923): Kiku maki-e dai-natsume, Konichi, and his kaō in red lacquer on the inside of the lid of the tea caddy.
+The tea caddy comes with original, fitted wooden box, signed by Hyōkan and sealed: Shisshō Okada Hyōkan zō in.
+Inside the box's lid is an inscription by the 15th head (iemoto) of the Urasenke tea ceremony school, Hōunsai (*1923): Kiku maki-e dai-natsume, Konichi ("Large, gold lacquer tea caddy [decorated with] chrysanthemums"), and his kaō in red lacquer on the inside of the lid of the tea caddy.